Temporal Dynamics of Coordinated Online Behavior: Stability, Archetypes, and Influence: Results

-The analysis of Figure~\ref{fig:user-distributions} only considers the number of memberships and shifts between CCs.
+The analysis of Figure~\mbox{\ref{fig:user-distributions}} only considers the number of memberships and shifts between CCs.
 However, not all shifts are the same, as moving between two opposite communities (e.g., at the extremes of the political spectrum) entails a much bigger change -- a farther leap -- than moving between two similar ones.
-To account for this facet we assign a weight $w_{k,j}$ to all shifts $s_{k\;\rightarrow\;j}$ between any origin community $C_k$ and any destination community $C_j$, based on the (dis)similarity between $C_k$ and $C_j$.
-We compute the similarity between two CCs as the cosine similarity of the TF weighted vectors of the hashtags used by the communities.
-Then, we weight shifts proportionally to the dissimilarity of the involved CCs: $w_{k,j} = 1 - \text{sim}(k,j)$.
-Finally, we analyze the patterns of user shifts between CCs.
-Figure~\ref{fig:topic-wise-similarity} shows the similarity matrix obtained by computing the pairwise similarities between each CC.
-The figure highlights three clusters of similar communities, marked with red borders.
-A first cluster of highly similar communities comprises \texttt{LAB1}, \texttt{LAB2}, and \texttt{RCH}.
-A second cluster extends the previous one with \texttt{B60} and \texttt{TVT}.
-Finally, \texttt{CON}, \texttt{BRX}, \texttt{SNPO}, and \texttt{ASE} form the last cluster, while \texttt{SNP} stands as largely dissimilar to all other communities.
-Overall, the clusters in Figure~\ref{fig:topic-wise-similarity} closely resemble the UK political landscape in 2019~\cite{jackson2019uk} and the position of the CCs in the political spectrum of Figure~\ref{fig:polarity-spectrum}.
+To account for this facet we assign a weight $w_{k,j}$ to all shifts $s_{k\;\rightarrow\;j}$ between any origin community $C_k$ and any destination community $C_j$, based on the (dis)similarity between $C_k$ and $C_j$ (See \textit{Materials and Methods}).
+When considering also the distance between the origin and destination CCs involved in user shifts, results show that the majority of shifts occur between politically-similar communities.
+This finding is in line with the theories about political polarization and echo chambers~\mbox{\cite{garimella2018political}}.
+Nonetheless, a minority of users experienced major ideological shifts by moving across the political spectrum, for both the UK 2019 and the USA 2020 election (See \textit{Supporting Figure}~S3).
+Another interesting observation derived from this analysis is that the vast majority of shifts for UK 2019 occurred towards the left of the political spectrum.
+This means that, overall, the users involved in the UK 2019 online electoral debate ideologically moved towards the left as the debate unfolded (See \textit{Supporting Figure}~S3 and corresponding discussion).